xenorama/oneirotomy/README.md

 * the.mc.jit.amygdala~ • replace a jit.poke~ object for non-realtime rebuilding
 * the.mc.pac~ • record audio for video renderings
 * a handful of sub-abstractions, to be disregarded during normal use, perhaps interesting when developing further

+## Limitations
+In the course of non-realtime rendering, all timed movements have to be captured beforehand to be iterated through during the rendering process which is to happen offline, at a later stage.
+While signals, data and matrices can be mapped to individual frames in the process, the use of some objects and algorithms is not as straight forward — especially those receiving their motion information from a running jit.world, which is disabled during rendering individual frame and triggered manually.
+This pertains mostly to the jit.mo.func objects which need their _pahse_ to be controlled by **the.jit.mojo** object.
+The use of _jit.anim.drive_ cannot be supported just yet and requires a manual substitution using max messages at the moment.